 By the time you reach the Saddleback you will have gained 600 metres.
 For many people this is a good turn-around point, especially in late September when the larches put on their spectacular show.
 We missed their glory days by a week or two.

 The next part of the hike gets really interesting and steepens yet again.
 It’s only 1.6 kilometres (1 mi) to the summit from the Saddleback but you must climb 414 metres (1,358 feet).
-Now that the snow has arrived at higher elevations, I’d recommend bringing ‘icers’ or a light-weight pair of crampons to ease the descent.
+When the snow arrives at higher elevations, I’d recommend bringing ‘icers’ or a light-weight pair of crampons to ease the descent.

 It’s steady climbing all the way to the summit – with the last 30 minutes completely in snow.
 Stop every so often and savour your surroundings.
 They are truly magnificent.
 Once at the summit, revel in the views – and stay well back from the edge.